diogovalentte/homarr-iframes/docs/SOURCES.md

 ## ChangeDetection.io

 Shows cards for your watches' errors and changes from your [ChangeDetection.io](https://github.com/dgtlmoon/changedetection.io) instance.
+It'll show on the left if the change was viewed or not.
+A change is considered viewed by ChangeDetection.io when you look at the change's history (*to check the diffs between the last change and the actual*).

 - `CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.